advapplab/kelly_publisher/README.md

 ```sh
 python websocket.py 8703 03
 ```
-* `8703` the 1st argumnet, which denoted as the port of the 3st equipement.
+* `8703` is the 1st argument, which denoted as the port of the 3rd Equipement.
-* `03` the 2st argumnet, which was same as the `python send_data.py 03` for sending data.
+* `03` is the 2nd argument, which was the same as the `python send_data.py 03` for sending data.

 * Machine Port